TimothyBlom/Assignment1/README.txt

 Armor:
--Stealth (usable only to Sniper class) (lore: near invisible but minimal protection) -Enviroment (usable only for Engineer & Medic class) (lore: protect user against enviromental dangers) -Commando (usable only for Heavy , Engineer & Medic classes) (lore: best all arround damage protection) -Beskar plating (usable only for Heavy class) (lore: indestructable but flashy)
+-Stealth (usable only to Sniper class) (lore: near invisible but minimal protection) -Environment (usable only for Engineer & Medic class) (lore: protect user against enviromental dangers) -Commando (usable only for Heavy , Engineer & Medic classes) (lore: best all arround damage protection) -Beskar plating (usable only for Heavy class) (lore: indestructable but flashy)